FAQ

 In which areas can I use POLYGRAIN?

 POLYGRAIN is used in various areas, including forestry, viticulture, fruit growing, vegetable growing, horticulture, ornamental plant cultivation, lawns, communal gardens and parks, as well as home gardens and allotments.
-It can be used for new plantings as well as for established plant populations (through subsequent inoculation).
+It can be used for new plantings as well as for already established plant populations (through subsequent inoculation).

 ;